TheRealAnonymous008/quartz/content/details/psychology/biases/Egocentric Biases.md

 * **Illusion of Validity** - the tendency to be overconfident in the accuracy of our judgments and predictions regarding a given data set, especially when the data tells a story.
 	* One reason for this is the *representativeness heuristic*, wherein we view things in relation to a prototypical example.
 People tend to select outcomes based on how they represent the essential features of the evidence.
-	* Another reason is the *[[False Priors and Extension Neglect|Base Rate Fallacy]]*, the tendency to ignore prior probabilities.
+	* Another reason is the *[[False Priors|Base Rate Fallacy]]*, the tendency to ignore prior probabilities.
 Individuating information makes us confident in our predictions, but we are prone to ignoring the priors.
 	* Another reason is [[Confirmation Bias|Confirmation Bias]] since we are prone to cherry picking.

 * **Illusory Superiority** - a person overestimates their own qualities and abilities in relation to the same qualities and abilities of other people.